flutter/website/src/docs/development/add-to-app/ios/project-setup.md

 Embed and link the generated frameworks into your existing application in Xcode.
-There are multiple ways to do this&mdashh;use the method that is best for your project.
+There are multiple ways to do this&mdash;use the method that is best for your project.

 ### Link on the frameworks